Soden Railway

 The Soden Railway is a line in the western suburbs of Frankfurt am Main and was one of the oldest railways in Germany, opened in 1847.
+The line is closed since the 28th March 2024, due to construction works of the Regionaltangente West and is since replaced by express buses.
+The train line is set to open back in 2028.

 Route

 The Soden Railway runs from Frankfurt-Höchst to Bad Soden am Taunus and is 6.6 km long.
 It was also called the Höchst–Soden Railway.
 The line has timetable route number 643 and is operated as line RB 11 of the Rhein-Main-Verkehrsverbund.

 History

 The line was opened on 22 May 1847 and is might be described as the first German branch line.
 In Höchst it connects with the Taunus Railway opened in 1839 from Frankfurt to Wiesbaden.
 It was built to connect the emerging spa town of Soden to the new rail network.
 The builder and owner of the line was the Soden Company (Sodener Actien-Gesellschaft).
 The line was managed from the beginning by the Taunus Railway Company.

 Since 1972, there has been a connection in Bad Soden to the Limes Railway to Niederhöchstadt, which connects Bad Soden with the Rhine-Main S-Bahn network.